Weckyy702/RaychelScript/README.md

 ### Compiler support

-- I have tested GCC 11.1.0 on linux 5.15 and MSVC on Windows 10.
+- I have tested GCC 11.1.0 and Clang 14 on linux 5.16 and MSVC on Windows 10.
-- Clang seems to have trouble with the STL ranges library from libstdc++.

 ### GNU/Linux